Positive (1990 film): Reception

-The Guardian wrote in 1992: "Silence = Death and Positive: The best AIDS films to date [...]."
-The Los Angeles Times summed it up: "In short, Praunheim is just the man for the job he has taken on with Silence = Death and Positive: he has the breadth of vision, the compassion and the militance and, yes, the sense of humor necessary to tackle the AIDS epidemic in all its aspects."
+The Guardian called Silence = Death and Positive "the best AIDS films to date."
+The Los Angeles Times wrote: "Praunheim is just the man for the job he has taken on with Silence = Death and Positive: he has the breadth of vision, the compassion and the militance and, yes, the sense of humor necessary to tackle the AIDS epidemic in all its aspects."